bernhardAxonIvy/doc/source/concepts/testing/unit-testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 For some test cases, you may need to change the environment or use a different
-value for a global variable.
+value for a variable.
 In this case use ``AppFixture`` to change the
 value.
 The value gets automatically reset to the original value after test
 execution.
 All you have to do is to tell the test that you want an instance of
 the :code:`AppFixure` class.
 Let's have a look at it: